 Eating and Drinking

 You can eat all the foods you did before your surgery, unless your doctor gives you other instructions.
-Eating lots of foods with protein (such as meat, fish, and eggs) and vitamin C (such as fruits) will help your wounds heal.
+Eating a balanced diet with lots of calories and protein will help you heal after surgery.
+Try to eat a good protein source (such as meat, fish, or eggs) at each meal.
+You should also try to eat fruits, vegetables, and whole grains.

-Drink plenty of liquids without alcohol or caffeine.
+It’s important to drink plenty of liquids.
+Choose liquids without alcohol or caffeine.
 Try to drink 8 to 10 (8-ounce) glasses of liquids every day.
-The amount you need to drink may vary based on your body size and the temperature outside.
-You should drink enough liquids so that the urine in your bag is a very light yellow color or clear.
-If it becomes dark yellow or orange, that’s a sign that you need to drink more fluids.
+You should drink enough so that the urine in your pouch is very light yellow or clear.
+If it becomes dark yellow or orange, you need to drink more.

 Sexuality includes many aspects of caring and closeness.
 It isn’t only having sex.
 You and your partner can build other forms of sexual and emotional expression.
 Most important, remember that your surgery doesn’t change your feelings for each other.
 Sexual counseling to talk about these issues can help.
 Any member of your healthcare team can refer you to counseling.

 The American Cancer Society (ACS) offers free booklets on cancer and sexual health called Sex and the Man With Cancer and Sex and the Woman With Cancer.
-You can get copies by calling 1-800-ACS-2345, or go to www.cancer.org.
+You can get copies by calling 800-ACS-2345 (800-227-2345) or visiting the ACS website, www.cancer.org.

 You can’t harm your stoma during sex as long as there isn’t constant pressure on it.
 Don’t put anything into the opening of your stoma.